javimangal/population-airway-microbiome/README.md

 *Figure description: Proportion of the effect of exposures on respiratory health mediated by the microbiome.
 The red bars represent the 95% confidence interval of the proportion mediated.*

 These analyses could be reproduced in the complete dataset.
 Code would need to be adapted to account for the effect of district.

+# Additional criticisms

+Studying mediation in the context of this study through causal inference methods could not be appropriate due to violation of the [no-interference assumption](https://doi.org/10.1198%2F016214508000000292) as it is conceivable that microbial features, including bacteria and fungi are transmitted between individuals.

+Another issue is that the authors provide evidence for interaction between the exposures and mediators.
+Therefore, [4-way decomposition](https://pubmed.ncbi.nlm.nih.gov/25000145/) may be needed to reliably estimate mediation in the context of this study.